hosseinpro/TspSign/README.md

 Verify PIN:
 00 20 00 80 04 31323334

-Fill card buffer (if your card does not support extended length):
+Fill card buffer (if your card does not support extended length and you need chaining):

 00 CC P1 P2 00 LL LL [CHUNK]

 P1 and P2: offset

 LL LL: chunk size

 CHUNK: part of data

 TSP Sign: